 Printers that fail to respond when you try to print something can be very stressful.
-Most of the time, this can easily be fixed by restarting your printer or your computer.
-However, when these methods fail, it can easily become frustrating.
-In our article, we will take a look at the best fixes when your printer won’t print.
+Most of the time, this can easily be fixed by restarting your printer or computer.
+However, when these methods fail, it can quickly become frustrating.
+Our article will look for the best fixes when your printer doesn’t print.

 First Method – Review Your Printer’s Error Lights

-Most printers have a way to tell you what the problem is.
+Most printers have a way of telling you what the problem is.
 Checking the error lights or error indicators is an excellent way to avoid a lengthy troubleshooting process.
-Make sure you understand the meanings behind a series of puzzling flashing or colored lights on the printer.
+Ensure you understand the meanings behind a series of puzzling flashing or colored lights on the printer.

 The best way to decipher these lights is to use your handy-dandy manual.
-If you no longer have the manual, you can check the manufacturer’s website where you can download one.
+If you no longer have the manual, you can check the manufacturer’s website to download one.
 Some common errors are no ink or paper jams.

 Second Method – Clear the Printer Queue

-There are times when your PC’s print queue can get all messed up.
-This will prevent your printer from printing the right document, so it just halts altogether.
-These solutions should fix issues if your printer won’t print:
+Sometimes your PC’s print queue can get all messed up.
+This will prevent your printer from printing the correct document, so it just halts altogether.
+These solutions should fix issues if your printer doesn’t print:

 - Right-click on the printer icon located in your Window’s notification area.

 - Click on Open All Printers.
-You will find a list of all items that are currently in queue.
+You will find a list of items currently in the queue.

 - Delete any pending documents for printing and try printing again.